 Now it's time to put your draft design to the test!
-The test we are conducting is sometimes called "Wizard of Oz” - we will simulate user interactions by taking the place of the computer.
+The test we are conducting is sometimes called "Wizard of Oz" (opens in a new tab) — we will simulate user interactions by taking the place of the computer.
 This may seem silly at first, but it is an important tool to validate your design at this stage.
-Here is a video which shows an example of this form of testing using paper prototypes.
+Here is a video that shows an example of this form of testing using paper prototypes.

-For any buttons or screens that you have not mocked up, you can reuse any existing mockups and tell the users what they should see — "You clicked the School of Computing link.
+For any buttons or screens that you have not designed, you can reuse any existing wireframes and tell the users what they should see — "You clicked the School of Computing link.
 We don't have those screens today.
 So please pretend that you see results for the School of Computing on this screen.
 Okay?".
 Alternatively, you can describe the result of the action to the user in words instead — "You see a pop up open with a yellow warning triangle, the text 'This will delete your results.
 Proceed?', and the buttons 'Okay' and 'Cancel'".

 Remain as neutral as possible during testing.
 Only ask follow-up questions after the user testing session is completely over.
 This would be your chance to ask:

-- Did you notice button X on this screen?
+- Did you notice "X" button on this screen?

 - Why did you click here and not there?
 What did you expect to happen when you clicked here?

 - You seemed lost on this page.
 Why were you lost?
 What did you expect to happen?

 Rinse and repeat with three to five different users.
 Does this seem too small a sample?
 See Why You Only Need to Test with 5 Users (opens in a new tab).

 Document the results gathered from this round of testing with three to five different users.
 Be as detailed as possible.
 Things that would be good to document include user flow being tested currently, your observations, the questions you asked, their responses, and the issues identified.
 Save these into a new "Draft 1 Testing" folder.